 [MDV: Suggested re-grouping similar topics so that 3 and 5 (schools) are together, and 4 and 7 (driving) are together.
 Response: While this is a sensible suggestion, the language in our draft restates the language of the AUMA, B&P Code 11362.3, in the order it appears in the state law.
-Yes, the subsections can be reordered, but this may cause confusion when the provisions are cros referenced] 8.
-Smoke or ingest marijuana or marijuana products while riding in the passenger seat compartment of a motor vehicle, boat, vessel, aircraft, or other vehicle used for transportation except permitted on a motor vehicle, boat, vessel, aircraft, or other vehicle used for transportation that is operation accordance with Section 26200 of the Business and Professions Code and while no persons under the age of twenty-one years are present.
+Yes, the subsections can be reordered, but this may cause confusion when the provisions are cross referenced] compartment of a motor vehicle, gest marijuana or marijuana products while riding in the passenger seat ocle, boat, vessel, aircraft, or other vehicle used for transportation except as boat, vessel, aircraft, or other vehicle used for transportation that is operated 5200 of the Business and Professions Code and while no persons under the present.
 Sec.
-4-18.03 Indoor Marijuana Cultivation -Permit .
-A. Outdoor cultivation of marijuana is prohibited within the city limits of the city of Hercules B. Indoor personal use cultivation of marijuana is allowed pursuant to an approved indomarijuana cultivation permit authorized by Health and Safety Code Section 11362.1(a)(3), and accordance with the following local requirements: The permit shall be submitted to the building department for approval, and appealed to the administrative hearing board as necessary.
-A person twenty-one years and older must plant, cultivate, harvest, dry, or proce plants in accordance with this chapter.
-2. The marijuana plants and anything produced by the plants must be kept within the person's private residence, fully enclosed and secure, and not visible by normal unaided vising from a public place.
-Cultivation, harvesting, or processing of plants in accessory structures prohibited at all times.
-[Further research indicates that the AUMA disallows complete local prohibition on cultivation inside accessor structures.
+4-18.03 Indoor Marijuar na Cultivation -Permit .
+A. Outdoor cultiv vation of marijuana is prohibited within the city limits of the city of Hercules. marijuana cultivation permit accordance with the following nal use cultivation of marijuana is allowed pursuant to an approved indee authorized by Health and Safety Code Section 11362.1(a)(3), and ir local requirements: The permit shall be submitted to the building department the administrative hearing board as necessary.
+1. A per plants in accordance son twenty-one years and older must plant, cultivate, harvest, dry, or process with this chapter. person's private resid marijuana plants and anything produced by the plants must be kept within the lence, fully enclosed and secure, and not visible by normal unaided visior Cultivation, harvesting, or processing of plants in accessory structures is [Further research indicates that the AUMA disallows a complete local prohibition on cultivation inside accessory structures.
 H&S Code Sec.
 11362.2(b)(2).
-Strecommends requiring accessory structures used cultivation to meet the requirements for accessor structures as listed in the city's Zoning Ordinance, subsection 4-18.03(B)(6) below.]
-3. Not more than six living plants may be planted, cultivated, harvested, dried, processed at one time, but outdoor cultivation, harvesting, or processing will continue to prohibited at all times.
-4. Permit applicant A person engaging in indoor cultivation pursuant to this Section shall obtain written and signed consent of the property owner where the indoor cultivation marijuana is located. and evidence that the applicant resides full-time on the premises and reflected by utility accounts.
-The residence shall remain occupied, and required to maintain functioning kitchen and bathroom(s) and the use of primary bedrooms for their intended purpose.
-5. The property used for indoor cultivation of marijuana shall be a residential u located upon the grounds of a private residence that is fully enclosed and secure, and not visit by normal unaided vision from a public place-located in a residential or commercial zone.
+State recommends requiring accessory structures used for cultivation to meet the requirements for accessory structures as listed in the city's Zoning Ordinance, see subsection 4-18.03(B)(6) below.] nore than six living plants may be planted, cultivated, harvested, dried, one, but outdoor cultivation, harvesting, or processing will continue to be shall obtain written a marijuana is located. reflected by utility ac it applicant A person engaging in indoor cultivation pursuant to this Section and signed consent of the property owner where the indoor cultivation of the applicant resides full-time on the premises and accounts.
+The residence shall remain occupied, and required to maintain and bathroom(s) and the use of primary bedrooms for their intended purposes.
+5. The place of the ground the gr property used for indoor cultivation of marijuana shall be a residential uniunds of a private residence that is fully enclosed and secure, and not visible sion from a public place-located in a residential or commercial zone.